-Burat Health Clinic is in urgent need of an ambulance.
+Burat Health Center is in urgent need of an ambulance.

-Burat is our clinic farthest from Attat Hospital, the referral hospital and is located in a remote and hilly area.
+Burat is our center farthest from Attat Hospital, the referral hospital and is located in a remote and hilly area.

-The clinic provides a wide range of health services to the local population, but emergency care in the area is limited, especially life-saving transportation from remote areas.
+The center provides a wide range of health services to the local population, but emergency care in the area is limited, especially life-saving transportation from remote areas.

-Currently, there is no ambulance at the clinic and the car used instead is in poor condition and is already being used to pick up medications and other necessary tasks.
+Currently, there is no ambulance at the center and the car used instead is in poor condition and is already being used to pick up medications and other necessary tasks.

 Despite focusing mainly on healthcare projects, sometimes engineering is better than many drugs.
 For example, water is the basis of everything; it is fundamental for hygiene.
 In 2012 we contributed to financing a new 160m deep water well which saves the village people a daily 5km walk.
 Now the whole community finally has fresh, clean water.

-The Shebraber clinic is fully working.
+The Shebraber Health Center is fully working.
 It took some time to finish the construction, but it looks fabulous.
 However, we have a minor issue with night cats.
 Hyenas approach the village at night, and our poor nurses are scared to death.
-So we had to build a fence around the clinic to protect the patients and the staff.
+So we had to build a fence around the center to protect the patients and the staff.

-In February 2018, an accidental fire destroyed more than 28 houses (Toukul) in the village of Zizencho, metres away from our clinic.
+In February 2018, an accidental fire destroyed more than 28 houses (Toukul) in the village of Zizencho, metres away from our center.

 Engera, jointly with other NGOs, has rapidly responded to the emergency, supplying funds for basic needs and temporary shelter and contributing to the rebuild.